-20. How can I make a donation?
+25. How can I make a donation?
 (Domestically and Internationally)

-Clinical Trials - Before & After
+Clinical Trials - Before and After

-23. Do you have a waitlist for clinical trials?
+27. Do you have a waitlist for clinical trials?
 How do I sign up?

 If you are interested in potentially participating in the clinical trials, please complete this form to submit your information into our [confidential] database:

 Please note we can’t guarantee anyone’s participation since this is not an official wait-list.
 We will contact everyone in our database after we receive clinical trial approval.
 Our first clinical trial is anticipated to begin by early 2018, provided we raise sufficient funding and don’t have unexpected set-backs.